circleci/circleci-docs/jekyll/_cci2/workflows.md

 To trigger a workflow on a schedule, add the `triggers` key to the workflow and specify a `schedule`.
+A valid `schedule` requires
+a crontab entry
+and a list of applicable branches.

 ```yaml
 workflows: